Skip to main content

 (3) Drugs for the treatment of erectile dysfunction.

-(4) DESI drugs or drugs that may have been determined to be identical, similar, or related.
+(4) Drug efficacy study implementation (DESI) drugs or drugs that are determined to be identical, similar, or related.

-(5) Drugs that are covered or are eligible to be covered by medicare part D, when prescribed for an individual who is eligible for medicare, unless medicaid coverage for a dual eligible is indicated in accordance with paragraph (C) of this rule.
+(5) Drugs that are covered or are eligible to be covered by medicare part D, when prescribed for a recipient who is eligible for medicare.

 (7) Drugs being used for indications not approved by the food and drug administration unless there is compelling clinical evidence to support the experimental use.

-(C) The prescribed drugs covered under the ODM pharmacy program without prior authorization are specified on the ODM web site at http://pharmacy.medicaid.ohio.gov.
-This list indicates the drugs that require co-payments in accordance with rule 5160-9-09 of the Administrative Code, and specifies whether the drug is covered for a dual eligible as described in rule 5160-1-05 of the Administrative Code.
-Drugs not listed that meet the requirements of paragraph (A)(1) of this rule and are antidepressants or antipsychotics will not require prior authorization if the pharmacy claim indicates that the prescriber is a physician who has registered his or her psychiatry specialty with ODM, and when the dosage form of the drug prescribed is a standard tablet or capsule.
+(C) The prescribed drugs covered under the ODM pharmacy program without prior authorization are specified on the ODM website at https://pharmacy.medicaid.ohio.gov.
+This list indicates the drugs for which co-payments are necessary in accordance with rule 5160-9-09 of the Administrative Code, and specifies whether the drug is covered for a dual eligible as described in rule 5160-1-05 of the Administrative Code.
+Drugs not listed that meet the requirements of paragraph (A)(1) of this rule and are antidepressants or antipsychotics are exempted from prior authorization if the pharmacy claim indicates that the prescription meets the criteria listed in section 5167.12 of the Revised Code.

 (D) Prior authorization